Skip to Main Content

 The list is adopted from Tay, A. (2024, Aug.).
 List of academic search engines that use large language models for generative answers (updated to Aug 2024).
 Aaron Tay's Musings about Librarianshiphttps://musingsaboutlibrarianship.blogspot.com/p/list-of-academic-search-engines-that.html

-Consensus Account set-up is encouraged Semantic Scholar GPT-4-powered scientific summaries Free, with some limitations No No, has Consensus meter Also exists as free CustomGPT if you have ChatGPT+
+Consensus Account set-up is encouraged Semantic Scholar GPT-4-powered scientific summaries Free, with some limitations No No, has Consensus meter Yes Also exists as free CustomGPT if you have ChatGPT+

-SciSpace Account set-up is encouraged OpenAlex, Semantic Scholar and their own crawlers that crawl websites, repositories like Arxiv, Bioarxiv of around 200 million documents ChatGPT Free, with some limitations Yes Yes Also exists as free Custom GPT (if you have ChatGPT+)
+SciSpace Account set-up is encouraged OpenAlex, Semantic Scholar and their own crawlers that crawl websites, repositories like Arxiv, Bioarxiv of around 200 million documents ChatGPT Free, with some limitations Yes Yes Yes Also exists as free Custom GPT (if you have ChatGPT+)

 Undermind.ai Account set-up is encouraged Semantic Scholar GPT 4 Free, with some limitations No No, but can provide summary, categories of papers, citation network, results with relevancy score, and coverage estimation.
+Yes

 Deep search - does iterative searching, citation searching and uses GPT4 to 'read' and judge for inclusion